 The island of Murano has been famous for its glassmaking industry for over 700 years.
 In 1291, the government of Venice ordered all glassmakers in the city to move their foundries to Murano.
-The official reason was that this move was necessary to protect the city against fires (making glass requires tremendous heat), but the real reason seems to have been to concentrate the glassmakers on one, somewhat isolated location, where the secret of Venetian glassmaking could be protected and preserved.
+The official reason was that this move was necessary to protect the city against fires (making glass requires tremendous heat), but the real reason seems to have been the wish to concentrate the glassmakers in one, somewhat isolated location, where the secret of Venetian glassmaking could be protected and preserved.
 Here on Murano, the glassmakers were zealously guarded by the Venetian secret police.
 Dozens of glass foundries are still active on the island, mostly for tourists, and although the skills of the glassmakers cannot be questioned, much of their production today is sadly pure kitsch.

 This post is not about Murano glass, but about a church that is located near a fairly spectacular work of glass art, the Cometa di Vetro.
 This “Glass Comet” can be found at the northern end of the Fondamenta Manin.
 Directly opposite, on the other side of the canal, we find the sixteenth century church of San Pietro Martire.